 Are you a media organisation, do you produce printed or digital media publications with journalistic content?
 Or are you a media startup or investigative journalist?
 Then you may be eligible for a subsidy from the Dutch Journalism Fund (Stimuleringsfonds voor de Journalistiek, SVDJ) or the Fund for Journalism Projects (FBJP).

 SVDJ Accelerator (SVDJ)

 Exploitation scheme (SVDJ)

 The exploitation scheme (in Dutch) helps start or continue a printed or digital publication which is published at least monthly.
 This scheme is available for individual and joint projects and organisation research.
 Applications can be submitted all year round.

 Research scheme (SVDJ)

 The research scheme (in Dutch) is for research to improve the Dutch journalism sector.
 Applications can be submitted all year round.

 Sponsor scheme (SVDJ)

 The sponsor scheme (in Dutch) is finance for organisations that want to launch a short journalism project.
 Every year there are 2 rounds (starting per 1 January and per 1 July) for applications.

 Dutch Fund for Journalism Projects (FBJP)

 The Dutch Fund for In-depth Journalism grants various subsidies to individual journalists for in-depth journalistic productions which would not be possible without extra funding.
 This includes:

-- subsidies for books articles, longreads, podcasts etc. (in Dutch) deadlines several times per year
+- subsidies for projects such as books, articles, longreads, podcasts etc. (in Dutch) deadlines several times per year

 - subsidies for young talent (in Dutch)